 We are engaged in various legal proceedings and have certain unresolved claims pending.
 Reserves have been established based on our best estimates of our potential liability in certain of these matters.
 Based upon consultation with legal counsel, Management is of the opinion that there are no matters pending or threatened which are expected to have a material adverse effect, individually or in the aggregate, on our consolidated financial condition or results of operations.

 11. SUBSEQUENT EVENTS

-Subsequent to the end of the quarter, an additional \$20.0 million was borrowed from the revolver for general corporate purposes, including share repurchases.
-Additionally, we repurchased approximately 1.9 million shares for \$91.0 million.
+Subsequent to the end of the quarter, an additional \$20.0 million was repaid on the revolver.
+Additionally, we repurchased approximately 67,000 shares for \$3.0 million.

 12. EFFECT OF NEW ACCOUNTING STANDARDS